Need Social Studies Homeschool Curriculum Options?

-The **Discovery Channel has hundreds of great programs which bring history to life and make it memorable for a child who doesn’t learn through books.
-The Discovery Channel productions are particularly effective for visual or auditory learners and programming includes American History, Ancient History, Prehistoric, Modern History, Religion, and many more.
-The best thing about using these educational programs is that your child will learn without feeling like he’s in school!
-My kids LOVE it when we get new Discovery Channel DVDs and we have particularly enjoyed the “Blue Planet”, “Walking with Dinosaurs”, and the “War and Civilization” series.
+The **Discovery Channel has hundreds of great programs which bring history to life and make it memorable for a child who doesn’t learn well through books.
+The Discovery Channel productions are particularly effective for visual or auditory learners.
+Programming includes American History, Ancient History, Prehistoric, Modern History, Religion, and much more.
+The best thing about using these educational programs for your social studies homeschool curriculum is that your child will learn without feeling like he’s in school!
+My kids LOVED it when they got to watch new Discovery Channel DVDs.
+We really enjoyed the “Blue Planet”, “Walking with Dinosaurs”, and the “War and Civilization” series too.

-Another great resource for “Hands-On” history is the History Channel’s DVDs, and their online content such as “This Day in History“.
+Another great resource for your social studies homeschool curriculum is the History Channel’s DVDs, and their online content such as “This Day in History“.
 One of the Hands-On History series my kids like best is Modern Marvels.